 When I was telling a friend about my book, she told me she had a friend who wrote a book about surviving the chaos of growing up in a very dysfunctional family.
 If I were to write that book it would be a work of fiction.
 My life, as reflected in my writing, is generally positive with a bit of irreverence.
 I don’t intend to be disrespectful or cynical, it’s just my humorous way of lodging a complaint.
 A bad experience such as selling our house and moving, became a darkly funny memory in hindsight.
 In situations such as these throughout decades of living, I’ve adopted a philosophy of not taking things (or myself) too seriously.

-Now that it’s September, my November release date is just around the corner.
 I’m excited (and nervous) to publish my first book, Boozy Lifestyle: Elevate The Everyday With Booze As Your Muse on Amazon.
 It has been a labor of love that I hope will resonate with you, my readers.
 Thank you for following my blog and encouraging me to pursue this new creative outlet.